BR Hills and K Gudi

 Drive through the Thick Forests of B R Hills

-As we were nearing the temple, we could see a small village with a few houses, a hospital, a school, etc. There is a junction wherein you have to take right towards Biligiri Ranganathaswamy temple.
-The road from here on is a bit narrow and steep as well.
-Near the temple, the road was curvy and it was under construction during our visit.
-One can get a mesmerizing view of the surrounding hills and forests from the parking area near the temple.
-We reached the temple at around 12 noon.
+As we approached the temple, we passed a small village with a few houses, a school, and a hospital.
+At a junction, we took the right turn towards the Biligiri Ranganathaswamy Temple.
+The road from here became narrower and steeper.
+Some sections near the temple were under construction during our visit.
+The parking area near the temple offers mesmerizing views of the surrounding hills and forests.
+We reached the temple at around noon.

 Biligiri Ranganathaswamy Temple